frank-webuser/pbdl/README.md

   But maybe, this is good to somebody?
 - Putting a folder called `share` inside the actual `share` folder causes problems.
 The reason was explained above.
-- No multi language support (Chinese only.).
-Still learning how to intergrate i18n into php code.
 - I'm not an expert in security.
 Use this at your own risk (for being hacked).

 # Possible future updates